Tsangares/clopen/README.md

 The main file that needs editing is located at `clopen/src/main/java/com/clopen/Clopen.java`.

+# How to help

+Write your code in `clopen/src/main/java/com/clopen/Clopen.java`, filling in the function `getEnclosures`.
+To compile and test your own syntax errors or general bugs run

+    mvn install -DskipTests

+Once you feel your algorithm is adequite, run the command

+    mvn install

+To run your code against the designed tests to show if the algorithm is correct.

 # Dependencies

 This project uses maven, maven must be installed to use the `mvn` command.